 International Law and Diplomacy

 The Department of Government and Politics offers students the opportunity to complete a Certificate in International Law and Diplomacy.
 This certificate can be obtained independently or as a complement to the master’s degree.
-Students who have already completed their M.A. degree in the department may continue to study for the certificate
+Students who have already completed their M.A. degree in the department may continue to study for the Certificate.
+Please note that no federal aid is available to students who pursue the certificate independently from the M.A. degree.

 Via Marcantonio Colonna 21A